bfarnam/autounattend_Made_Easy/$OEM$-Usage-Explained.md

-# `$OEM$` Folders made easy
+# <span>$</span>OEM<span>$</span> Folders made easy

 Generally, the Windows System Image Manager (Windows SIM) is used in order to generate images and autounattend.xml files.
 However, there is a simple method to bypassing the Windows SIM.

 By using a crafted autounattend.xml file in conjunction with the `$OEM$` folders you are able to do almost everything that can be done using the Windows SIM.

-All of the references to the Microsoft technical documents on distribution sets [1] and folders within [2] are at the end of this document.
+All of the references to the Microsoft technical documents on distribution sets and folders within are at the end of this document under [References](https://github.com/bfarnam/autounattend_Made_Easy/edit/main/%24OEM%24-Usage-Explained.md#references).

 The `$OEM$` folder tree goes in different spots on the installation media depending on the UseConfigurationSet setting which is evaluated in the WindowsPE pass for the Micorosoft Windows Setup Component: